ifsheldon/ideas_reifying/content/blog/scientific-computing-in-rust-with-pytorch/index.en.md

 +++
-title = "Scientific Computing in Rust with PyTorch" description = "Just use PyTorch in Rust" draft = false
+title = "Scientific Computing in Rust" description = "Just use PyTorch in Rust for now" draft = false

 weight = 10